On-prem, virtualised, cloud, hybrid: Reimagining the enterprise data centre

 Sapien added, “Some of those use-cases will become more dominant; you’ll see a number of very successful implementations, and fewer of the hundreds of experiments and proofs-of-concepts that are happening now.”Repository for Containers

-Murli Thirumale, Co-Founder and CEO of Portworx, envisions the future data centre as a repository for applications deployed in containers.
+Murli Thirumale, Co-Founder and CEO of Portworx, envisions the future data center as a repository for applications deployed in containers.

 “The container — which is a relatively new kind of technology — is really a packaging mechanism for applications.
 Containers enable apps to run anywhere.
 So if you imagine a container could run at any node, either in the cloud or on-prem, then the data needs to be there, and so we make data available everywhere,” he said.